Bachelors Eat Garbage YKTTW Discussion

 A man without a woman cannot create a decent meal...and doesn't care.Description Needs Help

 A bachelor/jilted male is shown cobbling together some substandard meal to highlight his "maleness."
 This most often depicts his living arrangements/lifestyle either before or after a female lead's involvement, to show how disfunctional his life is (or men's lives in general are) without a female partner.
-Closely related to Men Can't Keep House
+Closely related to Men Can't Keep House and Guys Are Slobs.

 - Overboard: After Annie/Joanna leaves, Dean Proffitt sloppily throws together "Spaghetti-os Surprise," (canned spaghetti topped with Ritz crackers) as the dinner entré for his sons and best friend.
 From the dialog, it is apparent that this is a meal he made frequently before the arrival of Goldie Hawn's character.

 - The uncle in Flipper seems to survive on nothing but Spaghetti-O's.